muckisg/cks/README.md

 ##### Simple BASH script for some benchmarking based on kcbench

 ##### News 2020-10-26
-There is a new version ov kcbench which does not work with this script.
-This script wroks with version 0.5 of kcbench only.
+There is a new version of kcbench which does not work with this script.
+This script works with version 0.5 or before of kcbench only.
 I am going to check the changes asap ...

 USAGE: cks $PATH2KERNEL